A Week of Moto Commuting

 May 2, 2008

 I rarely ride into the Dallas area, especially during rush hour.
 It’s typically just not fun with the zoned-out cage drivers on cell phones using their motorcycle-blanking vision.
-This week though, I rode each day across the ‘burbs to attend a technical training course on healthcare IT.
+This week though, I rode each day across the ‘burbs to attend a Healthcare IT technical training course.
 The course was a good review and I was there also to evaluate the training material to consider sending more of our staff.

 It was around a 50-minute ride to my destination, and I found some pleasant roads along the way in some older neighborhoods that looked to have been rural at some time with tall trees and houses set far back.
 The GPS helped a lot to figure out multi-turn paths and it allowed me to discover some new roads.
 The morning temperatures were in the 40’s early in the week and afternoons were in the high 80’s.